Aysel552/PragmatechFrontEndProject/javascriptQuestions.md

 ### Question58: lambda expression nədir?
 Hansı hallarda istifadə olunması tövsiyə olunandır?
 (What is lambda expression?
 In what cases it is recommended to use?)

+**lambda expression** A lambda expression is a short block of code which takes in parameters and returns a value.

 ### Question59: arrow function və regular function arasında əsas fərqlər nədir?
 (What are the main differences between arrow function and regular function?)